MachariaMark/personal-blog/README.md

 ## Support and contact details
 You can provide feedback or raise any issues/ bugs through the following means:
 * official1offmark@gmail.com

-## Live Site link
-You can view the live application by following this [link](https://collinsm-blog.herokuapp.com/).

 ## License
 #### [*GNU License*](LICENSE)